CiroBurro/NeoMatrix/README.md

 # NeoMatrix

-NeoMatrix is a tensorflow-inspired machine learning library, written in Rust with an high-level Python API.
+NeoMatrix is a keras-inspired machine learning library, written in Rust with an high-level Python API.
 It aims to combine the computational speed of Rust with the simplicity and flexibility of Python for building and training neural networks.

 ## How It Works